jamesioppolo/email/README.md

 ## Tests

-Execute the following command to run the unit tests in the project
+Execute the following command to run the unit tests in the project:

 `npm run test`